 acid solution.
 This helps make the abnormal tissues turn white and become more visible.

-You may feel a mild burning sensation.
+You may have a mild burning feeling.
 An iodine solution is sometimes used to coat

 the cervix, called the Schiller test.